mrandybu/altrepo-server/README.en.md

 * python3-module-flask
 * python3-module-numpy
 * python3-module-clickhouse-driver
-* python3-module-urllib3
 * python3-module-rpm
+* python3-module-gunicorn

 ## Components

+* altrepo-server - executable file to run the project
 * app.py - main module of application, processes requests
-* logic_server - contains the base class of the server (backend for app)
+* logic_server.py - contains the base class of the server (backend for app)
 * db_connection.py - module of database connection
 * utils.py - contains auxiliary functions used by the main module
 * paths.py - provides of namespace for using in application
+* run_app.py - module for launching the application and processing input parameters
 * tests/* - tests of project
-* fake_mirror.py - creates a repository structure and fills it with a specified number packages (used for test queries)
+* tests/fake_mirror.py - creates a repository structure and fills it with a specified number packages (used for test queries)
-* deps_sorting - module for sorting dependencies (topological sorting)
-* conflict_filter - filter for package conflicts by provides (uses version comparison)
+* libs/* - special modules for working with mathematics, data, data structure are using in the application

 ## Starting application